-Scams are bad enough in themselves, but romance and dating scams take it to the whole new level — not only your money is lost and your time is wasted, they leave you with a broken heart.
+Scams are bad enough in themselves, but romance and dating scams take it to the whole new level — your money is lost, your time is wasted and you are left with a broken heart.
 Internet dating sites, even those that are regarded as “reputable”, are a playing field for cruel scammers who are hunting for the most vulnerable victims — divorced, widowed, abandoned, middle aged, elderly, women looking for a father figure for their children, desperate men looking for exotic lovers way out of their league in terms of looks.

 Military Romance Scams